 From volunteer to career: how giving your time could win your dream job

-But the benefits of volunteering don’t just flow one way – it can be a rewarding, fulfilling and life-affirming experience for volunteers as well.
+The benefits of volunteering don’t just flow one way – yes, it can help to make the world that little bit better, but it can also be a rewarding, fulfilling and life-affirming experience for volunteers as well.
 Getting involved in volunteering can create physical health benefits, positively improve mental wellbeing and even, according to some studies, help you to live longer!